What is network stress testing?

 - There have been numerous examples over the years of networks being hit by hackers or malicious software and being overwhelmed and causing millions of dollars’ worth of damage.

-With stress testing, these companies would have had at least had an idea of what their networks were capable of and perhaps been proactive enough to either improve their capacities or used other preventive measures.
+With stress testing, these companies would have had at least an idea of what their networks were capable of and perhaps been proactive enough to either improve their capacities or used other preventive measures.

 What causes stress on a network in a business environment?